cylc/cylc-flow/doc/src/running-suites.rst

 -------------------------

-Cylc server programs listen on dedicated network ports for HTTPS communications from Cylc clients (task jobs and user-invoked commands)
+Cylc server programs listen on dedicated network ports for TCP communications from Cylc clients (task jobs and user-invoked commands)

 Use ``cylc scan`` to see which suites are listening on which ports on scanned hosts (this lists your own suites by default, but it can show others